THE INSIDER’s GUIDE TO MORAITIKA, CORFU!

 As for the mountain on the left on the previous picture, it is called Chlomos and you’ll find two villages on it: Agios Dimitrios (you can see it under the two masts) and Chlomos which is on the other side of the mountain.
-If you’re feeling adventurous and have your own transport, why not conquer this mountain?
+If you’re feeling adventurous, why not conquer this mountain?
 Explore Agios Dimitrios and marvel at the coastal view from its churchyard.
 Here’s how the bay looks from up there.
 Not bad, huh?

 After your visit at Agios Dimitrios, follow the sign to Lefkimmi to visit the village of Chlomos on the other side of the mountain.
 At Chlomos, take the narrow lane to your left to arrive at this magnificent vista:

 From this spot, carry on ahead down the mountain.
-The road will take you to Boukari.
-You can return to Moraitika from there via Messonghi.
+The road will take you to Boukari, or you can return to Moraitika from there via Messonghi.
 It’s a lovely, picturesque ride through shaded streets and ancient olive groves.

 Eager to explore further?
 Drive further south and visit even more breathtaking beaches of fine sand and crystal clear waters.
 There is a multitude to chose from.
 I recommend Agios Georgios (St George), Agia Varvara (Santa Barbara) and Marathias.
 A word of warning: stay away from Kavos unless you’re specifically looking for a loud place and some wild partying, in which case of course, you’ll be happy you went there!

-For the most serious sightseeing on the island, you must visit the renowned Achilles Palace, the enchanting Kanoni with the nearby Mon Repos and Pontikonisi (Mouse Island), and, of course, the stunning old quarter of Corfu town with its picturesque lanes, churches and the Old Venetian Fortress.
+For the most serious sightseeing on the island, you must visit the renowned Achilles Palace, the enchanting Kanoni with the nearby Mon Repos (a holiday mansion of the Greek royal family back in the day – now a fine museum) and Pontikonisi (Mouse Island) and, of course, the stunning old quarter of Corfu town with its picturesque lanes, churches and the Old Venetian Fortress.